Roald Amundsen, “the last of the Vikings,” left his mark on the Heroic Era as one of the most successful polar explorers ever.

 About Lynne Cox

-Lynne Cox was born in Boston, Massachusetts, and grew up in Los Alamitos, California, where she presently lives.
-She has held open-water swimming records all over the world, for among others, the fastest crossing of the English Channel (at age… More about Lynne Cox
+LYNNE COX was born in Boston, Massachusetts, and grew up in Los Alamitos, California.
+She has held open-water swimming records all over the world, swimming without a wetsuit.
+Cox has been inducted into the International Swimming Hall of Fame.
+Her… More about Lynne Cox

 Published by Knopf Sep 13, 2011| 320 Pages| ISBN 9780307700490